Garfield County Libraries: Books - Literacy - Community

 Locally-Controlled Funding to Support Our Local Libraries

-In order to provide a stable source of locally-controlled funding, Garfield County Libraries will place a measure for a 1.5 mill levy increase on the November 2019 ballot.
+In order to provide a stable source of locally-controlled funding, Garfield County Libraries have measure 6A for a 1.5 mill levy increase on the November 2019 ballot.
 Funds from the measure could raise $4 million annually to: